Why Job Descriptions are Important for Your Employees

 - Performance objectives for the position and, where relevant, potential disciplinary action for an employee who does not mean these goals.

 Again, every employer and job is unique, and there may be positions that call for a more general job description.
 It is still a good idea to always have a job description, however, even if it is written in such a way as to afford you greater flexibility in defining an individual employee’s roles and responsibilities.

 How Job Descriptions Can Help You as the Employer

 But, if Florida law does not require you to have job descriptions, what legal benefit can they have?
-One area where it may prove crucial is compliance with the Americans With Disabilities Act.
+One area where it may prove crucial is with the Americans With Disabilities Act.
 The ADA requires employers to engage in an “interactive process” with employees or job applicants who have a qualified physical or mental disability that impairs at least one major life function.
 The goal of the interactive process is to provide a “reasonable accommodation” for the employee’s disability that does not unduly burden the employer’s business.

 The ADA does not protect employees, however, who are unable to perform the “essential functions” of a job.
 If the employer has a written job description in place, that can go a long way to demonstrating what exactly a given position’s “essential functions” are.
 Note that just because an employer says a job function is essential, that does not make it so under the ADA, but again, it puts the employer in a stronger legal position than not having any description at all.